Please change orientation

 Skip to content

-Conceived as an Inner House within an Outer House, nARCHITECTS’ villa combines two distinct spatial and thermal conditions.
-The Inner House is designed as a compact, essential house, containing 60% of the project’s total volume and 75% of its area.
-Outer House provides a protective enclosure, and a unique series of interconnected, voluminous, sky-lit spaces.
+Conceived as an Inner House within an Outer House, this villa combines two distinct spatial and thermal conditions.
+The Inner House is designed to be compact and essential, containing 60 percent of the project’s total volume and 75 percent of its area.
+The Outer House provides a protective enclosure and a series of interconnected, voluminous, skylit spaces.

-This layered strategy responds to the extreme swings of the Ordos desert climate with efficiencies in climatic and material strategies.
-At the same time, Villa-Villa provides its inhabitants with a variety of modes of living, as they occupy a house that expands and contracts according to the seasons.
+This layered strategy responds to the extreme swings of the Ordos desert climate with efficiencies in environmental and material strategies.
+At the same time, Villa Villa provides its inhabitants with a variety of modes of living, as they occupy a house that expands and contracts according to the seasons.

-For the 2009 Seoul Design Olympiad, we designed a 1:7.5 scale model of the villa.
-Working with engineers from Arup NY to measure the temperatures throughout the villa on a typical winter day, we mapped the temperatures as colored dots onto the mdf surfaces of the model.
+For the 2009 Seoul Design Olympiad, we designed a 1:7.5-scale model of the villa.
+Working with engineers from Arup NY to measure the temperatures throughout the villa on a typical winter day, we mapped the temperatures as colored dots on the medium-density fiberboard surfaces.
 The model expresses the thermal performance of the villa rather than its material qualities.

 Location: Ordos, Inner Mongolia, China